MatthewPalmer9/bowliciousbowtique/README.md

 ## App Information

-This is a private repo for the official front end for the Bowlicious Bowtique website.
+This is a repo for the official front end for the Bowlicious Bowtique website.
 Maintained by MRP Technologies.

 If you have any questions, please contact the owner at: `matthewpalmer9@outlook.com`